-A morning snack and lunch are provided to children the full-day program free of charge.
-One snack is provided to students in the half day program also free of charge.
-School lunch menus can be found by visiting the Christina School District website and clicking the School Menu tab.
+Breakfast and lunch are provided to children the full-day program at no cost to the family.
+School breakfast and lunch menus can be found by visiting the Christina School District website and clicking the School Menu tab.
 The menus for the program are designed by the Christina School District Child Nutrition Services.
 This ensures that the meals are nutritious, attractive and tasty, and provide one-third of the Recommended Daily Allowance of nutrients for preschoolers.
-Families are always given the choice to pack a lunch from home for their child.
+Families are alwaysgiven the choice to pack a lunch from home for their child.